Law Enforcement & Firefighting

 Online Law Enforcement & Firefighting Programs

-In 2017-2018, 2,198 schools offered a homeland security, law enforcement and firefighting program of some type.
+In the 2018-2019 academic year, 2,120 schools offered some type of homeland security, law enforcement and firefighting program.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|